nitintutlani/dev-docker-images/alpine-redis/README.md

 # nitintutlani/dev-dockr-images/redis
   Use this image to run redis server.
+Adjusted for completely non-root access.

  ## Note: